Ashlalala/aajonusnet/md/Books/The Recipe for Living Without Disease.md

 nutrients, that digestion, utilization and assimilation are impaired.
 Science fails to acknowledge that truth.
-I have found that health is poorly affected when people eat food that artificially reaches a hot-temperature as low as 93 q F (34q C), and cold-temperature as high as 40q F (4q C).
+I have found that health is poorly affected when people eat food that artificially reaches a hot-temperature as low as 93F (34C), and cold-temperature as high as 40F (4C).

+**PAGE 154**

-(^154) Volume Three t **he Recipe for Living Without Disease** Research throughout the world shows that heat-treatment of food alters, damages, or destroys many vitamins at standard pasteurization temperatures from 140q to 161q F (59q to 71q C).
+Research throughout the world shows that heat-treatment of food alters, damages, or destroys many vitamins at standard pasteurization temperatures from 140q to 161F (59 to 71C).
-All enzymes are destroyed at prolonged artificial temperatures from 122q F (49q C).
-Consider, as I stated above, that the artificial temperature that weakens or cripples some nutrients, including vitamins and enzymes is as low as 93q F (34q C).
+All enzymes are destroyed at prolonged artificial temperatures from 122F (49C).
+Consider, as I stated above, that the artificial temperature that weakens or cripples some nutrients, including vitamins and enzymes is as low as 93F (34C).
 The loss of mineral utilization due to cauterization^9 is significant.
 Cooking protein-foods, including all meat, above 104° F (39º
 C) produces toxins.
 Higher cooking temperatures create more